Toronto-Dominion Bank: 21st century

 In March 2021, TD Bank agreed to buy Headlands Tech Global Markets LLC from Headlands Technologies to enhance its automated fixed income trading platform.

 Bloomberg reported that TD Bank, along with Canada's other large banks, added ESG measures to their chief executive officers' compensation plans.

 On February 28, 2022, TD made a offer for First Horizon Corp., with 1,159 branches, expected to be completed in February 2023.
 This would be the second-largest bank deal since the Great Recession in the United States.
 As of December 31, 2021, TD had in U.S. assets, making it the ninth largest bank in the United States.
 If completed the deal would give TD 1,560 branches in 22 U.S. states.
 On May 4, 2023, it was announced that the deal would not proceed due to regulatory uncertainty.

 In July 2022, TD Bank announced it was evaluating a takeover of US brokerage firm Cowen.
 The following month, TD agreed to buy Cowen for in an all-cash deal, paying Cowen shareholders per share.
 TD announced that Cowen chair and CEO Jeffrey Solomon would join the senior leadership of TD's securities division following the acquisition, and that the combined business will be known as TD Cowen, headed by Solomon.
 To fund the purchase, TD sold over 28 million non-voting common shares of Charles Schwab Corporation, reducing its stake in the company from 13.4 percent to 12 percent.

 In August 2023, TD Bank Group announced that it was expanding its share repurchase program.
 It planned to repurchase 90 million shares (about 4.9 percent of outstanding shares).

-In February 2025, Toronto-Dominion Bank indicated it aimed to sell its 10.1% stake in Charles Schwab for about 14.6 billion USD.
-This was a part of a strategic review following a U.S. money-laundering fine.
+Baharat Masarani announced his retirement in September 2024, having been CEO since 2014.
+In February 2025, Raymond Chun took over as CEO of TD Bank Group.
+In the same month, Toronto-Dominion Bank indicated it aimed to sell its 10.1% stake in Charles Schwab for about 14.6 billion USD.
+This followed the company's $3.09-billion money-laundering fine from U.S. federal regulators and the Department of Justice.
 The bank planned to use 8 billion CAD of the proceeds for share buybacks and sought to invest the rest in growth as it simplified its U.S. operations.

 In May 2025, TD Bank announced the closure of 38 branches across 10 states and Washington, D.C., effective June 5, 2025.
-This decision is part of a broader industry trend, with 272 branches closed nationally in the first quarter of 2025 alone.
+This decision was part of a broader industry trend, with 272 bank branches closed nationally in the first quarter of 2025 alone.

+In the 2026 Canada Digital Banking and Credit Card Mobile App Satisfaction Study conducted by JD Power, TD Bank ranked first among Canadian banks for mobile banking app customer satisfaction, receiving a score of 690.